 When planning a repair to leather, across clothing, upholstery, accessories, or most any item, leather fillers provide a fast and easy way to fix the surface and match the color.
+Some recommendations include paid links to products that I trust.

 The Coconix Vinyl and Leather Repair Kit should perform quite well for most leather repairs, click here to see it on Amazon.
 This kit provides a variety of colors with a flexible filler, allowing for easy color matching.
 Application is easy with the included tubes with pointed tips and application tools, and its effective for both natural and faux leathers.